 |Career||156||130||0.545||Four NCAA Appearances|

-In his two seasons at CWRU, McGuinness' teams have shown a marked improvement, with the 2017-18 squad setting a program-record with six victories in University Athletic Association play, which included a program-record five-game UAA winning streak between January 21 and February 4.
+In his three seasons at CWRU, McGuinness' teams have shown a marked improvement, with the 2017-18 squad setting a program-record with six victories in University Athletic Association play, which included a program-record five-game UAA winning streak between January 21 and February 4.
 The team's four-win improvement over his opening season was aided by the development of T.J.
 Duckett, who became the third-player in program history to earn multiple All-UAA First Team selections over a career, and Ignas Masiulionis, who was just the fourth CWRU freshman to earn All-UAA honors since 2000-01.
 The Spartans led the UAA in rebounds and defensive rebounds per game during the season, while the team scored the seventh-most points (1,876) in program history in a single season, and registered the second-most three-pointers made (238).

 McGuinness, a Pittsburgh, Pennsylvania native, joined the Spartans after spending the previous seven years as the head coach of Hartwick College in Oneonta, New York.
 While at Hartwick, he compiled a 114-72 overall record, good for a .613 winning percentage and the third-most wins by a head coach in the program's history.
 His teams qualified for the NCAA Championships four times during his tenure and won three Empire 8 Championships, the first in the program's history.
 McGuinness was named the Empire 8 Coach of the Year during the 2011-12 campaign, and coached his players to two conference player of the year awards, two conference rookie of the year honors, and two Empire 8 Tournament Most Valuable Player awards.